Skip to main content

 await sent.edit("Final version");

 edit() takes new content and the outbound message to rewrite.
-Edits are fire-and-forget — space.send(edit(...)) resolves to undefined. edit() cannot wrap edit, reply, reaction, group, or typing content.
+Edits are fire-and-forget — space.send(edit(...)) resolves to undefined. edit() cannot wrap edit, reply, reaction, group, typing, rename, avatar, or unsend content.

 When to use what